AdobeDocs/uxp-indesign/src/pages/introduction/next-steps/script-and-plugin/index.md

 UXP offers two ways of extending the application's capabilities.
 You can choose between a script or a plugin.

 A script is a single JavaScript file, with a special file extension based on the application you are developing it for.
 For example, in InDesign, these files have a `.idjs` file extension, and it is `.psjs` in Photoshop.
 On the other hand, a plugin can have multiple JS, HTML or CSS, almost like a web project, but most importantly a manifest that has the required configurations.
-During development, these files can be within any regular folder.
-But if you decide to share your plugin with others, you can do so by creating a `ccx` package.

-The APIs you will need to write your logic for both are almost identical.
 The following table will let you compare other differences. <br></br>

 <table columnWidths="20,40,40">
     <thead>